 - Three-Card Poker in which you form poker-like combinations with three cards, and try to beat dealer's three cards.

 - Russian Poker - in which players can improve their hands by drawing and can acquire a sixth card enabling them to form two poker hands at once.

-- Casino Hold'em Poker in which the player and banker are each dealt two cards, and make the best poker hand they can out of these and five shared cards.
+- Texas Hold'em Bonus and Casino Hold'em Poker in which the player and banker are each dealt two cards, and make the best poker hand they can out of these and five shared cards.

 - Video Poker - not exactly a card game - the role of the banker is normally played by a machine that displays the dealt cards on a screen - the player is shown a five card hand, can 'discard' some cards and get replacements, and is then paid fixed odds according to how good a poker hand is made.

 In these games, players must decide how to divide their hands into two or more parts, each of which is compared with the corresponding part of the banker's hand.